-Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms.
+Turbidity - Combined Filter Effluent π Measurements Violation?
+Source Importance of Removing Turbidity in Drinking Water Covina Irrigating Company Temple Filtration Plant Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms.
 Low turbidity in CIC's treated water is a good indicator of effective filtration.
-Filtration is called a "treatment technique" (TT).
-A treatment technique is a required process intended to reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly.
+1) Highest single turbidity measurement 1 0.08 No Soil Run-Off Filtration is called a "treatment technique" (TT).
+A treatment technique is a required process intended to 2) Percentage of samples less than 0.3 NTU 95% 100% No Soil Run-Off reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly.
 NTU = nephelometric turbidity units